 - (i) ECHA notes that the proposed study is a standard information requirement pursuant to the Art 10 and Annex IX of the REACH Regulation.
 The criteria on the appropriate route for testing are defined in the Column 2 of Annex IX, Section 8.6.2.
-As already outlined in its draft decision, the criteria for selecting a dermal route of administration are not met and therefore maintains its request to modify a proposed test and to conduct an oral study according OECD TG 408 with the Substance. - (ii) As stated above, based on reported uses and exposure scenarios, dermal exposure is a significant route of exposure for workers.
-ECHA has not stated that the oral route is the most likely route of human exposure, but rather it is the most appropriate route of exposure to examine repeated-dose toxicity. - (iii) ECHA notes that guidance documents from other bodies and for other legislations do not apply to the relevant legal requirements of REACH (e.g. the column 2 provisions of Annex IX, 8.6.2).
-You have also referred to ECHA's Guidance for repeated-dose toxicity, which states "to decide on a specific route, it requires first to identify the appropriate routes.
+As already outlined in its draft decision, the criteria for selecting a dermal route of administration are not met and ECHA therefore maintains its request to modify a proposed test and to conduct an oral study according OECD TG 408 with the Substance. - (ii) As stated above, based on reported uses and exposure scenarios, dermal exposure is a significant route of exposure for workers.
+ECHA has not stated that the oral route is the most likely route of human exposure, but rather it is the most appropriate route of exposure. - (iii) You have also referred to ECHA's Guidance for repeated-dose toxicity, which states "to decide on a specific route, it requires first to identify the appropriate routes.
 If more than one route is appropriate, a decision on the most appropriate route of administration is required." (p.450).
 Further, you have not identified a specific problem with oral-to-dermal extrapolation for this substance for repeated-dose toxicity testing, but generalise that such extrapolation should be avoided.
-ECHA further notes that you have not identified an error with ECHA's reasoning in the decision, but

-- rather have a different scientific opinion. - (iv) You have not identified specific problems for route-to-route extrapolation for the registered substance. - (v) You have not addressed the reasoning set out in the decision in relation to the criteria for the appropriateness of the dermal route or for the choice of most appropriate route.
+ECHA further notes that you have not identified a problem with ECHA's reasoning in the decision, but rather disagree with it. - (iv) You have not identified specific problems for route-to-route extrapolation for the registered substance. - (v) You have not addressed the reasoning set out in the decision in relation to the criteria for the appropriateness of the dermal route or for the choice of most appropriate route.